 It is reasonable for women to put on weight during and after menopause, which can increase their requirements and their medications for diabetes.

 With menopause, hot flashes and night sweats can keep you awake, making it difficult to sleep.
 This can result in issues with maintaining normal blood sugar levels.

 You can get vaginal and urinary infections due to high blood sugar levels, which can occur before menopause.
 As your estrogen levels drop after menopause, your risk of developing bacteria and developing urinary tract and yeast infections goes up.

 Blood Glucose Levels

-The two hormones that affect how your cells respond to insulin are estrogen and progesterone.
+The two hormones that affect how your cells respond to are estrogen and progesterone.
 The changes in these hormones can affect your blood sugar levels.
 It is important to control your blood sugar levels at all times so that you can avoid any complications that arise due to diabetes.